Dracir/Dracir.github.io/_gamejams/2020-01-13-Shovel-dwarf.md

 visibily: main
 awards:
 medias:
+    - {url: ShovelDwarf-1.gif, thumbnail: ShovelDwarf-1.gif, caption: "You can pick up block but you most put them back."}
-    - {url: ShovelDward-Thumbnail.png, thumbnail: ShovelDward-Thumbnail.png, caption: ""}
+    - {url: ShovelDwarf-2.gif, thumbnail: ShovelDwarf-2.gif, caption: "Gameplay with UI. "}
 links:
-    - {name: Itch.io Page, url: }
+    - {name: Itch.io Page, url: https://dracir.itch.io/shoveldwarf}

 ---
 Your character, a dwarf, has to find the exit of each level with the help of power ups.